Prey (2017 video game): Gameplay design

-Prey came out of Arkane Studios' own ideas; as explained by Colantonio, after they finished Dishonored, roughly around 2014, they split their team to work on two projects, one being Dishonored 2 and the other a new intellectual property based on similar gameplay ideas which would be "in first-person, with depth and simulation and narration".
+Prey came out of Arkane Studios' own ideas; as explained by Colantonio, they split their team to work on two projects after completing work on Dishonored.
+One project was Dishonored 2 and the other was a new intellectual property based on similar gameplay ideas which would be "in first-person, with depth and simulation and narration".
 According to lead designer Ricardo Bare, Colantonio had suggested they look back towards what they had done with Arx Fatalis, a fantasy title produced by Arkane in 2002 which featured "this big, inter-connected dungeon that the player could roam so long as they could unlock everything".
-They took this "mega-dungeon" concept, but set it as a space station filled with hostile aliens, and would require the player to consider the "full ecology" of the game's world to overcome obstacles.
+They took this "mega-dungeon" concept, but set it as a space station filled with hostile aliens, and would require the player to consider the "full ecology" of the game world to overcome obstacles.
 They did not want the player to solve singular-solution puzzles, such as simply finding a key for a locked door, but instead "think of this as a living, dynamic world, where there are tons of solutions possible", according to Bare.

-As Arkane started developing this concept, they recognized the similarities to the original Prey.
-Realizing that coming up with a name for a new property can be difficult, and that through Bethesda that they would have the ability to use that name, they opted to go with calling the game Prey.
-Hines explained that Arkane evaluated the Prey property to its core and built up a new game around it, calling it more a psychological game rather than a horror one.
+In a 2021 making-of documentary created by Noclip, Colantonio and Bare said that, while the project never had any other official name, the title Prey was a direct mandate from Bethesda.
+Colantonio referred to it as a "compromise" for the team's creative freedom, saying that the game "had to be Prey somehow" and that the name "was not necessarily [...] the best choice we wanted back then", while Bare recalled that "The Bethesda group was like, 'we have this name Prey, can you please use it?'"

 According to design documents from early in the project's history published by Kotaku, the game was developed at Arkane under the name "Project Danielle".
-Three different concepts had been presented, all based on the nature of System Shock and involving the player-character named Danielle Sho (considered by Kotaku as a reference to SHODAN from System Shock) to find that there was a false reality in their apparent world and dealing with an artificial intelligence that has a significant influence on events; these settings included a futuristic lab set on Earth set just prior to the System Shock time frame, a secret lab on a remote island, and a retro-futuristic setting.
+This was later confirmed by Bare, who added that the name was "a little bit of an homage to SHODAN" from System Shock.
+Three different concepts were presented, all based on the nature of System Shock and involving the player-character named Danielle Sho to find that there was a false reality in their apparent world and dealing with an artificial intelligence that has a significant influence on events; these settings included a futuristic lab set on Earth set just prior to the System Shock time frame, a secret lab on a remote island, and a retro-futuristic setting.
 Kotaku observed that this final setting was closest to what the released Prey looked like.